The Warriors (video game): Audio

 During the review, a spokesman had stated "the audio, on the other hand, is on the other side of the scale".
 Many of the original actors from the film have returned to voice their characters—at least, most of the ones that are "still alive".
 Michael Beck, James Remar, and Dorsey Wright once again were praised in their excellent performances (despite sounding quite a bit older than the 20-something characters they play), and the remaining voice cast delivers, too.
 The spokesman further explains "it helps that the dialogue is well written, but there's hardly a bad voice actor in the bunch; the one weird thing about the voice work, though, is that a lot of it is made up of lines directly from the film."
 Some claim, however, that Rockstar may have been better off sometimes lifting audio from the original film.
 Some felt, alongside this, that while the audio being similar throughout the game is a benefit, it could be argued that the lines from the movie were better delivered.
 However, this did not have much of an effect, as many agree that the game's audio is well made.
 As the spokesperson further explained he said: "To begin with the voice acting for all characters in the game is very, very good.
 From all the main characters to plain NPCs, each and everyone is done amazingly.
 On the subject of sound effects in the game it's also very good.
 Every little thing makes a sound and does it well."

 Voice cast

-The Warriors features voice actors for both the 1979 film and the game versions.
-The film and game version cast Michael Beck as Swan, the protagonist of The Warriors.
-Other notable voice actors included returning actors, James Remar as Ajax, Deborah Van Valkenburgh as Mercy, Dorsey Wright as Cleon, Thomas G. Waites as Fox, and David Harris as Cochise.
-A special effort was made to preserve the official voice actors of characters from The Warriors movie used in the game itself.
+The Warriors features several actors from the 1979 film reprising their roles, including Michael Beck as Swan, James Remar as Ajax, Deborah Van Valkenburgh as Mercy, Dorsey Wright as Cleon, Thomas G. Waites as Fox, and David Harris as Cochise.
+Andy Senor replaces the late Marcelino Sánchez as Rembrandt, while Joe Lo Truglio and Kurt Bauccio replace the now-retired actors Terry Michos as Vermin and Tom McKitterick as Cowboy, respectively.
+While the developers made an effort to cast as much of the then-surviving members of the cast as possible, David Patrick Kelly and Roger Hill did not reprise their roles as Luther and Cyrus, instead replaced by Oliver Wyman and Michael Potts, respectively.

-While the movie version featured David Patrick Kelly as Luther, Roger Hill as Cyrus, and Marcelino Sánchez as Rembrandt, the game version featured Oliver Wyman as Luther, Andy Senor as Rembrandt, Joe Lo Truglio as Vermin, Michael Potts as Cyrus, and Kurt Bauccio as Cowboy.
 Supporting characters were voiced by voice actors including Darryl McDaniels and Jordan Gelber.